 Former Eagles safety C.J.
 Gardner-Johnson signing with Lions; report

-Eagles reportedly losing Gardner-Johnson to Lions in free agency originally appeared on NBC Sports Philadelphia
+Lions reportedly signing C.J.
+Gardner-Johnson from Eagles originally appeared on NBC Sports Chicago

 The Eagles will now have to replace both starting safeties from their Super Bowl roster after free agent C.J.
 Gardner-Johnson has agreed to a one-year deal with the Detroit Lions, according to multiple reports.